 - In 2007 the Ministry decided, with the Storting's approval, to amend the strategic benchmark from 60% fixed income/ 40% equities to 40% fixed income / 60% equities.
 The progression to the new benchmark is a gradual process.
 Monthly rebalancing has been suspended until the increase in the allocation to equities to 60% is complete.
-The Ministry also decided to extend the number of companies in the equity benchmark portfolio by including small capitalisation companies. - A new fixed income benchmark was introduced in 2002, which is constructed from the Lehman Global Aggregate family of indices.
-In 2006, the strategic weights within the customised fixed income benchmark were changed from 55% Europe, 35% Americas and 10% Asia/Oceania to 60% Europe, 35% Americas and 5% Asia / Oceania. - The equity benchmark uses FTSE equity indices for companies in twenty-seven countries.
-In 2006, the strategic weights within the customised equity benchmark was changed from Europe 50% and Americas/Asia/Oceania/Africa 50% to 50% Europe, 35% Americas and Africa and 15% Asia / Oceania.
-In the fourth quarter of 2007, the composition of the equity benchmark portfolio was extended to include small capitalisation companies
+The Ministry also decided to extend the number of companies in the equity benchmark portfolio by including small capitalisation companies. - A new fixed income benchmark was introduced in 2002, which is constructed from the Lehman Global Aggregate family of indices (Barclays Capital Global Aggregate indices from 20 September 2008).
+In 2006, the strategic weights within the customised fixed income benchmark were changed from 55% Europe, 35% Americas and 10% Asia/Oceania to 60% Europe, 35% Americas and 5% Asia / Oceania. - The equity benchmark uses FTSE equity indices for companies in fortysix countries.
+This has increased due to the addition of emerging markets to the portfolio.
+In 2006, the strategic weights within the customised equity benchmark was changed from Europe 50% and Americas/Asia/Oceania/Africa 50% to 50% Europe, 35% Americas and Africa and 15% Asia / Oceania. - In the fourth quarter of 2007, the composition of the equity benchmark portfolio was extended to include small capitalisation companies. - In the third quarter of 2008, the composition of the equity benchmark was extended further to include companies from emerging market countries.